-High… Medium… Low
+High… Medium… Low.

 Some new guys think that it is keyword ranking competition.
-Well it has nothing to do with ranking.
+Well, it has nothing to do with ranking.

 Usually buy now keywords have high value for this competition.

 These keywords also have high tendency to convert.
-By convert, here I mean from a page view to click on the ad shown on website.
+By convert, here I mean from a page view to click on the ad shown on the website.

 Adword’s advertiser competition is another important factor which can increase your site’s CPC.

 You can also have an idea of the value of a keyword by searching it on google and look how many ad results are appearing.